By: Cordon J.

 We learn about Mailhard's significant events throughout the book, but not necessarily in chronological order.

 e.
 Autobiography deals with history in a different way than a memoir.
-Facts are more emphasized in autobiography, while a memoir is all about emotions and feelings.
+Facts are more emphasized in an autobiography, while a memoir is all about emotions and feelings.

 Autobiographies are frequently regarded as a type of history and used as important source material by historians.